iredmail/docs/en_US/howto/dovecot.master.user.md

     * on Linux/FreeBSD, Dovecot daemon user/group is `dovecot/dovecot`.
     * on OpenBSD, Dovecot daemon user/group is `_dovecot/_dovecot`.

-* If you don't append a (non-exist) mail domain name, Dovecot will use the domain name of your login username.
-For example, if your real user is `myuser@mydomain.com`, login as `myuser@mydomain.com*my_master_user` will trigger Dovecot to verify user `my_master_user@mydomain.com` which doesn't exist on your server, then this login attempt fails.
+* If you don't append a (non-exist) mail domain name in Dovecot Master User account, Dovecot will use the domain name of your login username.
+For example, if your real user is `myuser@mydomain.com`, when you try to access this user's mailbox as Dovecot Master User `myuser@mydomain.com*my_master_user`, it will trigger Dovecot to verify user `my_master_user@mydomain.com` which doesn't exist on your server, then this login attempt fails.